Bring strength, stability and self-reliance to homeowner families around the world by joining a Global village trip.

-- Lending a helping hand to those in need of simple, decent shelter.
+- Lend a helping hand to those in need of simple, decent shelter.

-- Donating valuable funds to Habitat programs around the world.
+- Donate valuable funds to Habitat programs around the world.

-- Learning about the global need for cross-cultural understanding and simple, decent, affordable housing.
+- Learn about the global need for cross-cultural understanding and simple, decent, affordable housing.

-- Learning about new paradigms in the delivery of affordable housing that address the magnitude of the problem and the availability of resources.
+- Learn about new paradigms in the delivery of affordable housing that address the magnitude of the problem and the availability of resources.

-Any questions you have about how to make payments for a Global Village trip can be found online in the “Payment Policies and Procedures” info sheet.
+Find out how to submit a payment in the “Payment Policies and Procedures” info sheet.

 Participants under the age of 18